kirill-grouchnikov/aurora/docs/theming/painters/decoration.md

     outline: Outline,
     rootSize: Size,
     offsetFromRoot: Offset,
-    colorScheme: AuroraColorScheme
+    colorTokens: ContainerColorTokens
 )
 ```

-The `outline` parameter specifies the outline to paint, the `colorScheme` specifies the Aurora color scheme to be used to compute the colors, while `decorationAreaType` indicates the decoration area type.
+The `outline` parameter specifies the outline to paint, the `colorTokens` specifies the color tokens to be used to compute the colors, while `decorationAreaType` indicates the decoration area type.